GlassesMita/THMI-Mod-Manager/README.md

 - .NET 8.0 SDK or later
 - Windows 10 or later (may not work well on Windows 10 or earlier Windows)
 - A game installation copy
-- Web browser that supports modern web standards (Google Chrome, Microsoft Edge, etc.)
+- Web browser that supports modern web standards (Google Chrome, Microsoft Edge, Mozilla Firefox, etc.)
 - Internet connection for downloading mods (optional)

 ## Build from Source